 It may seem super obvious, but the best two things you can do for yourself is prepare well for the IEP and run an organized and intentional meeting.

-Prepare well by communicating ahead of time with your student’s parents.
+Prepare for an IEP Meeting by communicating ahead of time with your student’s parents.

-This may come as no surprise, but making sure that parents or guardians feel prepared ahead of time goes a long way.
+This may come as no surprise, but making sure that parents feel prepared ahead of time goes a long way.
 This can be as simple as making sure parents know what time the meeting is and what they can expect from it.
-It could also involve sending over a draft of their student’s IEP so that they have time to review it prior to the meeting and come prepared with questions.
+It could also involve sending over a proposed draft of their student’s IEP so that they have time to review it prior to the IEP meeting and can come prepared with questions (or go over it with you prior to the IEP meeting).

 You may also do well to consider communication strategies for GenEd teachers in a similar fashion.
 It can be difficult to keep all teachers on the same page, but your effort to do so will be will worth it.
 For more ideas on working with general education teachers, check out my post on *Effectively providing IEP information to general education teachers*

-Stay organized before, during, and after the meeting.
+Stay organized before, during, and after the IEP meeting.

 Start it with stating your expectations and goals for the meeting.
 Your agenda should be easy to follow and allow a time for parents to ask their questions and give suggestions.
 Prepare to answer questions too – come with some data to back your professional proposals up and be ready to talk about what you recommend doing to help the student meet their goals.